 Roshan and Ilaina leave Washington, DC and move to Nairobi to work on Amani Institute full-time.

-Many institutions start to contract Amani Institute to develop customized programs for their stakeholders: CISP East Africa, Green Belt Movement, Segal Foundation, and more.
+Amani Institute starts developing customized programs for organizations like CISP East Africa, Green Belt Movement, Segal Family Foundation among others.

-The Young African Leaders Initiative (YALI) invites Amani Institute to run its "Civic Leadership" track, the only non-American-university invited to run a track.
+The Young African Leaders Initiative (YALI) invites Amani Institute to run its "Civic Leadership" track in East Africa, the only non-American-university invited to run a track.

-Full classes in both Kenya and Brazil mean Amani Institute has run 4 SIM programs in a year for the first time.
+Amani Institute runs 4 SIM programs (2 in Kenya and 2 in Brazil) in a year for the first time.